db-cs/APCSP-Curriculum/_units/u1/innovation.md

 ![Rapid Prototype](../images/rapid-prototype.jpg)

-Open your Week 1 Digital Journal to access the Rapid Prototype.
+Go to Canvas or check the Chat to access the Rapid Prototpe document.

 ## Computer Science is Everywhere